ExperimentalFarmNetwork/efn-drupal/modules/contrib/address/README.md

 ### Ludwig
-Otherwise, download and install [Ludwig](https://www.drupal.org/project/ludwig) which will allow you to download the libraries separately:
+Otherwise, download and install [Ludwig](https://www.drupal.org/project/ludwig) which will allow you to download the library separately:
 1) Download Address into your modules folder.
-2) Use one of Ludwig's methods to download libraries:
+2) Use one of Ludwig's methods to download the library:

     a) Run the ```ludwig:download``` Drupal Console command or the ```ludwig-download``` Drush command.

-    b) Go to ```/admin/reports/packages``` and download each library manually, then place them under address/lib as specified.
+    b) Go to ```/admin/reports/packages``` and download the library manually, then place it under address/lib as specified.

 3) Enable Address.

-Note that when using Ludwig, updating the module will require re-downloading the libraries.
+Note that when using Ludwig, updating the module will require re-downloading the library.
 Composer is recommended whenever possible.